ruby/debug/README.md

   'rdbg -A path'      tries to connect via UNIX domain socket with given path name.
   'rdbg -A port'      tries to connect to localhost:port via TCP/IP.
   'rdbg -A host port' tries to connect to host:port via TCP/IP.

+NOTE
+  All messages communicated between a debugger and a debuggee are *NOT* encrypted.
+  Please use the remote debugging feature carefully.

 ```